Last week I answered a question I get a lot – how do I pay myself? What’s the right way to do it? If you missed that post, catch up here.

 Now that you’re clear on that, we’re ready to shift gears and talk more about how to literally go about paying yourself.
 How often should you pay yourself and how much?

 We’ll also chat about the importance OF actually, truly paying yourself.
-I know as handmade shop owners it’s tempting to reinvest ALL your money back in the biz and hold off on paying yourself, but I’m going to recommend against that for a few reasons.
+I know as an e-commerce shop owner it’s tempting to reinvest ALL your money back in the biz and hold off on paying yourself, but I’m going to recommend against that for a few reasons.
 Let’s dive in.

 Please note that this post contains affiliate links.